m-ou-se/teck-programmer/README.md

 ## Usage

 ```
+$ npm install
 $ node main.js firmware.hex
 ```

-Tested only on Linux, but probably also works on Windows and Mac.
+Tested only on Linux, but might also work on Windows.
+It doesn't work on Mac.

 ### Linux